kaibox-git/report/README.md

 ## Usage

-object - any object you want to include to report with this error
+object - any object you want to include to report with an error

 ```go
 // Send a message